Why United Airlines (UAL) Outpaced the Stock Market Today

-Coming into today, shares of the airline had lost 1.27% in the past month.
-In that same time, the Transportation sector gained 4.03%, while the S&P 500 gained 5.13%.

-Investors will be eagerly watching for the performance of United Airlines in its upcoming earnings disclosure.
-The company's earnings report is set to be unveiled on July 16, 2025.
-In that report, analysts expect United Airlines to post earnings of $3.81 per share.
-This would mark a year-over-year decline of 7.97%.
-Our most recent consensus estimate is calling for quarterly revenue of $15.31 billion, up 2.13% from the year-ago period.
+The investment community will be closely monitoring the performance of United Airlines in its forthcoming earnings report.
+The company is scheduled to release its earnings on July 16, 2025.
+The company's upcoming EPS is projected at $3.81, signifying a 7.97% drop compared to the same quarter of the previous year.
+Our most recent consensus estimate is calling for quarterly revenue of $15.29 billion, up 2.04% from the year-ago period.

-For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $9.88 per share and a revenue of $58.63 billion, representing changes of -6.88% and +2.74%, respectively, from the prior year.
+For the annual period, the Zacks Consensus Estimates anticipate earnings of $9.88 per share and a revenue of $58.63 billion, signifying shifts of -6.88% and +2.74%, respectively, from the last year.

-It's also important for investors to be aware of any recent modifications to analyst estimates for United Airlines.
+Investors should also take note of any recent adjustments to analyst estimates for United Airlines.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-Consequently, upward revisions in estimates express analysts' positivity towards the business operations and its ability to generate profits.
+As such, positive estimate revisions reflect analyst optimism about the business and profitability.

-The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 2.82% lower within the past month.
-United Airlines is currently sporting a Zacks Rank of #4 (Sell).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, there's been a 2.82% fall in the Zacks Consensus EPS estimate.
+United Airlines is holding a Zacks Rank of #5 (Strong Sell) right now.

-Looking at its valuation, United Airlines is holding a Forward P/E ratio of 8.1.
-For comparison, its industry has an average Forward P/E of 9.78, which means United Airlines is trading at a discount to the group.
+Valuation is also important, so investors should note that United Airlines has a Forward P/E ratio of 8.2 right now.
+This valuation marks a discount compared to its industry average Forward P/E of 10.02.

-Meanwhile, UAL's PEG ratio is currently 1.29.
+It's also important to note that UAL currently trades at a PEG ratio of 1.38.
 The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
-UAL's industry had an average PEG ratio of 0.84 as of yesterday's close.
+Transportation - Airline stocks are, on average, holding a PEG ratio of 0.84 based on yesterday's closing prices.

 The Transportation - Airline industry is part of the Transportation sector.
-With its current Zacks Industry Rank of 150, this industry ranks in the bottom 40% of all industries, numbering over 250.
+With its current Zacks Industry Rank of 90, this industry ranks in the top 37% of all industries, numbering over 250.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report